 If you suspect your dog has sand fleas, see your veterinarian.
 Your vet will need to pluck the tiny crustaceans from your dog’s skin and fur.
 Your veterinarian may also recommend a dip or bath using a special flea shampoo.
 Sand fleas are crustaceans, so they look very different than fleas that we normally associate with household pets.
 These fleas attach their bodies to pets and fabrics and fur, fighting back when we try to remove them.
 As with any kind of flea, you will want to clean your entire home including breeding grounds such as carpet, fabrics, bedding, and your animals.
 Salt has been known to dehydrate fleas, and some pet owners sprinkle salt on their fabrics and carpets, allowing it to sit for 24 hours before vacuuming.
 You may want to talk to your veterinarian about preventive care if your dog frequents areas such as beaches or marshes or if you live in an area where sand fleas are prevalent.

-You can read about more about fleas and chat with an in-house veterinarian here.
+You can read more about regular fleas here.

 How Are Sand Fleas Similar in Dogs and Humans?